-Cristian: Hi Ashwin and welcome.
-You’re from India so I have to ask, what’s new to the entrepreneurial India?
+Hi Ashwin, and welcome.
+You’re from India, so I have to ask, what’s new to entrepreneurial India?
 Most people think about India as a place to get cheap labor and outsource stuff.

-Ashwin: The new India has more people taking risks, and even more people willing to facilitate the process of taking risks.
-Entrepreneurial India is abundant with angel investors and venture capitalists, who have now understood that India can also innovate.
+Ashwin: The new India has more people taking risks and even more people willing to facilitate the process of taking risks.
+Entrepreneurial India is abundant with angel investors and venture capitalists, who now understand that India can also innovate.
 And India is innovating, like never before!
-Labor is still cheap and we still outsource, but we also know how to utilize the ever increasing globalization.
+Labor is still cheap, and we still outsource, but we also know how to utilize the ever-increasing globalization.

-Cristian: Did the crisis change the business rules?
-What do you think, during the crisis companies outsource more or cut spending altogether, outsourcing included?
+Did the crisis change the business rules?
+What do you think, during the crisis, companies outsource more or cut spending altogether, outsourcing included?

 Ashwin: To some extent, it did.
-India saw a strange trend, different from what US showed.
-We did see a number of large corporations losing big money and businesses including outsourcing showing loss, but the period also brought risky entrepreneurs in the business world who wanted to benefit from the negative times.
-Number of small businesses increased significantly during the crisis, and many businesses centered on these SMEs also surfaced.
+India saw a strange trend, different from what the US showed.
+We did see several large corporations losing big money and businesses, including outsourcing showing a loss.
+Still, the period also brought risky entrepreneurs in the business world who wanted to benefit from the negative times.
+The number of small businesses increased significantly during the crisis, and many businesses centered on these SMEs also surfaced.

-Ashwin: This is an interesting question, considering the fact that there are more than 600 companies in India who supply office automation products.
+Ashwin: This is an interesting question because there are more than 600 companies in India that supply office automation products.
 But when you consider the fact that our products are created with only SMEs in mind, we become somewhat special.
 Add to this the fact that our products are novel and innovative, and we become even more special.
-But the final nail on the wall of specialty is the way we do our business: our business model is such that we do not involve distributors or resellers, but sell and service our products directly, using our own service partners.
+But the final nail on the wall of specialty is the way we do our business: our business model is such that we do not involve distributors or resellers but sell and service our products directly, using our own service partners.

-Cristian: Did you start alone or you have some partners?
+Did you start alone, or you have some partners?

-Ashwin: Though the answer may vary based on the sector to which a company belongs, the biggest problem faced by us and also by various other entrepreneurs, is the legal tangle which forces you to take undesirable steps.
-For example, the taxation system in the country is so complex and poorly managed, that small businesses still suffer hugely and the worst effects are seen during starting up.
+Ashwin: Though the answer may vary based on the sector to which a company belongs, the biggest problem faced by us and also by various other entrepreneurs is the legal tangle that forces you to take undesirable steps.
+For example, the taxation system in the country is so complex and poorly managed that small businesses still suffer hugely, and the worst effects are seen during start-up.

 Ashwin: Tough but exciting.
 We decided to pitch the idea to a customer who could have been the last choice for our products.
 But after various meetings, when he was convinced, we knew that we would succeed.
-So we took the tough road, hoping to get rewards if we are able to cross it.
+So we took the tough road, hoping to get rewards if we can cross it.

 Ashwin: Future plans include expansion into tier 2 and 3 cities of India.
 And talks of expansion to other countries following similar economy as India are also on.
 Among new product lines, we are next coming up with remote employee surveillance systems.

-Cristian: What was most difficult?
+What was most difficult?
 Finding an idea?
-Making the first steps to transform the idea in a real business?
+Making the first steps to transform the idea into a real business?
 Getting your first customer?

-Ashwin: The most difficult, according to me, is always the first set of steps.
-Idea can be abundant, but the implementation of the idea to be able to create a business out of it, requires lot of mentoring and support from investors as well as peers.
+Ashwin: The most difficult, in my opinion, is always the first set of steps.
+The idea can be abundant, but the implementation of the idea to be able to create a business out of it requires a lot of mentoring and support from investors as well as peers.

 Ashwin: There are a huge number of innovators in India who remain hidden unless seriously scouted for.
-So while making associations with Indian companies, you should be able to find out these hidden talents so as to maximize the utilization of resources.
-Also, on a different cautionary note, it’s better to avoid companies following traditional rules in conventional fashion in India, as the market is changing and it’s time to welcome unconventional thought processes.
+So while making associations with Indian companies, you should be able to find out these hidden talents to maximize the utilization of resources.
+Also, on a different cautionary note, it’s better to avoid companies following traditional rules conventionally in India, as the market is changing and it’s time to welcome unconventional thought processes.

-Ashwin: It was the period of recession which forced us to come up with products especially for SMEs.
+Ashwin: It was the period of recession that forced us to develop products, especially for SMEs.
 We analyzed the target group and steadily zeroed on the products.
 So it was customers first, products later.

 Ashwin: I’d like to share one testimonial from a customer, who said that they improved their profit in the quarter in which they bought our product by about 20%, due to the indirect effects it brought.
-They had bought our attendance management system which helped them reduce their HR loads and focus more on work while helping increase productivity.
-It was nice to hear someone giving us a quantitative compliment, rather than a qualitative praise.
+They had bought our attendance management system, which helped them reduce their HR loads and focus more on work while helping increase productivity.
+It was nice to hear someone giving us a quantitative complement rather than qualitative praise.

-Ashwin: I’d say it’s the beginning and we are still learning.
-We are proud of what we have achieved, and also of what we have failed to achieve, as it has taught us more.
-Sounds like a dialogue from an inspirational book, but its really true.
+Ashwin: I’d say it’s the beginning, and we are still learning.
+We are proud of what we have achieved and also of what we have failed to achieve, as it has taught us more.
+It sounds like dialogue from an inspirational book, but it’s really true.

 You can become a better entrepreneur at any age by taking masters of business administration classes.